Berlin Zoo reveals names of panda twins | DW | 09.12.2019

 The baby pandas will remain hidden from the public until early next year, once they start walking properly.

-Berlin Zoo is the only German zoos in possession of the rare folivores.
-All of Berlin's pandas are on loan from China, at a cost of about $1 million (€900,000) a year for the adults, which should be reinvested in China's succesful panda breeding program.
+Berlin Zoo is the only German zoo in possession of the rare folivores.
+All of Berlin's pandas are on loan from China, at a cost of about $1 million (€900,000) a year for the adults, which should be reinvested in China's successful panda breeding program.

 -